 It turns out the answer may not be as cut-and-dried as you expect.
 Let's take a closer look at how personality type and emotional intelligence may be connected.

 According to Psychology Today, Emotional Intelligence is defined as “an ability to monitor and regulate one’s own and others’ emotions and to use emotions to facilitate one’s thoughts and actions.”
 It includes traits such as empathy, emotional regulation and resilience.
 The four main areas that fall within emotional intelligence are:

 - Relationship management

-Emotional intelligence (EI) includes interpersonal (between people) skills, such as empathy, listening and good communication.
+Emotional intelligence (EQ) includes interpersonal (between people) skills, such as empathy, listening and good communication.
 And it also includes intrapersonal (within yourself) skills, such as self-understanding and management of your own emotions, responses and choices.

 We can use our emotional intelligence to communicate better with others and improve our relationships with them, manage our own emotions and habits, make wiser decisions, be happier, and even function better at work.

 Can your personality type predict your emotional intelligence?

 The short answer is, not really.
 There are two main reasons for this:

 1. Personality type and emotional intelligence are essentially different things.

 No one personality type automatically possesses more EQ than other personality types.
 Whatever your type, and no matter which system you’re using, you can have, develop and practice emotional intelligence.
 Some personality types (and specific traits within those types) may make you more naturally disposed to a high level of emotional intelligence.
 But, no one type guarantees that you will have high or low EQ.